nabzi/Simple-Word-Game/README.md

 As recommended by clean-architecture pattern, bussiness logic is seprated completely from framework tools in core module.
 App module contains presentation package including views and viewModels , and framework package which includes framework-dependant data-source implementations and use-cases(interactors)

-Dependency injection is omitted for simplicity.
+Kotlin Koin is used  for dependency injection